 I’ve recently spoken to a few REIA groups here in Philadelphia about my property management business.
-They ask me to speak on my take on the Philadelphia Student Housing Market as an investment; and I thought it would be a good idea to share this info on the Grow Property Management Blog.
+They asked me to speak on my take on the Philadelphia Student Housing Market as an investment, and I thought it would be a good idea to share this info on the Grow Property Management Blog.

-College students have great credit rating because they hardly ever miss their rent deadline.
-Since I started this business, only four students have defaulted in their rent payment.
+College students have great credit ratings because they hardly ever miss their rent deadline.
+Since I started this business, only four students have defaulted on their rent payments.
 I’ve earned more than 4 million dollars in leases and only $3500 from that was unpaid.
 This is more than 99.9% and I don’t even employ parental guarantors.

 There are countless reasons why a landlord would choose not to rent to a student, but here are my own top four reasons:

 1) Dealing with Parents and Guardians

 A lot of investors find it surprising that the parents are my least favorite part of student rentals and not the students themselves.
 No matter how well-meaning their intentions are, they tend to escalate issues whenever they get involved, whether it’s a repair issue, the leasing process, neighbor complaints, etc.